God communicates in different ways. The Bible is his message to us today.

 We’re privileged to be recipients of God’s highest revelation thus far and with that privilege comes responsibility for understanding and acting upon it.

-GOD HOLDS US ACCOUNTABLE FOR WHAT WE KNOW
+GOD HOLDS us ACCOUNTABLE FOR WHAT WE KNOW

 Since God uses ‘progressive revelation’ (see Topic 27) to parcel out information a little at a time, and since not everyone gets the same information at the same time, it’s reasonable to wonder if God has different degrees of accountability for people, depending upon what they know.